Habiba2967/dubizzle-car-assistant/README.md

 prototype.
 The client only calls the FastAPI backend over HTTP; it holds no business logic itself, keeping the API/client boundary clean.

-**Retrieval: tool calling + pandas, not RAG.** The dataset is small (100 rows) and mostly structured (make, model, year, price).
-Giving the LLM a `search_inventory` tool that filters a pandas DataFrame is exact for numeric/ categorical filters ("under 150k", "year >= 2020") in a way embeddings aren't, and — critically — it forces every car fact in a reply to come from a real row returned by the tool, rather than the model's memory.
-A lightweight keyword match over the free-text `description` field adds a hybrid touch for things like "with a sunroof" without needing a vector database for 100 rows.
+**Retrieval: tool calling + pandas for structured fields, LLM reading for everything else.** Make, model, year, and trim are structured columns, so `search_inventory` filters them exactly via pandas — precise for things like "year >= 2020" in a way embeddings aren't.
+Price and other attributes (features, condition, warranty mentions) are NOT structured: the dataset has no price column at all, and only some listings happen to mention a price in their free-text `title`/`description`.
+Rather than fake a naive keyword match (which would miss "panoramic roof" when searching for "sunroof") or fabricate missing data, `search_inventory` returns the full title and description text alongside the structured fields, and the LLM is instructed to actually read that text and answer from it — including reading out a price when one is genuinely stated, and honestly saying "not listed" when it isn't.
+This keeps the same grounding guarantee (never state a fact that isn't actually in the data) while extending it to unstructured text, not just columns.

 **Memory: SQLite for long-term, in-process dict for short-term.** Long-term profile data (name, budget, preferences, liked listings) is a handful of